zoonk/archived-zoonk/guides/introduction/ssl.md

 - Generate a new certificate: `mkcert -key-file priv/cert/selfsigned_key.pem -cert-file priv/cert/selfsigned.pem localhost`.
 - Restart your local server: `mix phx.server`.
 You may also need to restart your browser.

-Unebee can also work as a multi-tenant app where multiple schools can use this app with their custom domain or our subdomain (i.e. `username.uneebee.test`).
+Uneebee can also work as a multi-tenant app where multiple schools can use this app with their custom domain or our subdomain (i.e. `username.uneebee.test`).
 Therefore, it's useful to test those domains locally.
 You can do so by following the steps below:

 ## Setting up dnsmasq